 top of page

-Apologies to the geese and sheep of Oxfordshire for my exhausted midnight rants.
-It turns out that walking 65 miles in one go can send you completely nuts.
+Apologies to the geese and sheep of Oxfordshire for my exhausted rants on the Thames Path Challenge ultra marathon.
+It turns out that covering 65 miles in one go can send you completely nuts.

 Thank you so much to everyone who supported me in raising £1,550 for Cancer Research as I somehow managed to finish the 100-kilometre Thames Path Challenge ultra race at the weekend.
 It's far and away the hardest physical thing I've ever done and it just about flippin' did me in.